usegalaxy-eu/ena-upload-cli/README.md

 | host_age                      | recommended |

-Columns That are mandatory and auto_filled have to be present in the table.
+IMPORTANT: Columns That are mandatory and auto_filled have to be present in the table.
 Recommended ones can be added, but should not be present if not being used.

 ### The data files